dbmi-bgm/cgap-issues/README.md

 # cgap-issues
-A place to collect public (potentially cross-repo) issues, questions, and public bug reports related to the CGAP project
+A place to collect public (potentially cross-repo) issues, questions, and public bug reports related to the CGAP (Clinical Genome Analysis Platform) project.

-More info on community guidelines and issue types coming soon.
+Check out the [wiki](https://github.com/dbmi-bgm/cgap-issues/wiki) for more information.